rnietoe/Training/docs/AWS/03-Network.md

 3. Add **endpoint groups** where the accelerator direct traffic to from one or more listeners.
 An endpoint group includes endpoints, such as load balancers.
 4. Add **endpoints** to each endpoint group
     * Endpoints can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses.
-5. two static IP addresses are assign
+5. two static IP addresses are assigned.

 Disable Global Accelerator before removing is required